TheLuxorious/User-Management-and-Network-Reset-Scripts/README.md

-**Windows Local User Management Scripts**

-Welcome to the Windows Local User Management Scripts repository, where you'll find a collection of PowerShell scripts designed to streamline the management of local user accounts and system settings on Windows machines.
-These scripts are particularly useful in environments requiring efficient device deployment and user account management.

-### Scripts Overview:

-- **CreateUserWithPwd.ps1**
-  - **Description:** Automates the creation of a local user account with a password configuration and addition to the Administrators group.
-  - **Affected Settings:** Creates a new local user account, sets privacy settings, and skips various Out-of-Box Experience (OOBE) prompts during setup.
-  - **Instructions:**
-    - Change `$UserName` variable to desired username.

-- **CreateUserOptionalPwd.ps1**
-  - **Description:** Automates the creation of a local user account with an optional password configuration and addition to the Administrators group.
-  - **Affected Settings:** Creates a new local user account, sets privacy settings, and skips various Out-of-Box Experience (OOBE) prompts during setup.
-  - **Instructions:**
-    - Change `$UserName` variable to desired username.
-    - Uncomment `$Password` variable and `Set-LocalUser` command to set a password.

-- **RemoveUser.ps1**
-  - **Description:** Deletes a specified local user account and removes the associated user profile folder.
-  - **Affected Settings:** Changes folder ownership to Administrators, deletes the user account and associated files.
-  - **Instructions:**
-    - Change `$UserName` variable to the username to be removed.

-- **EnableAdministratorAccount.ps1**
-  - **Description:** Checks and enables the default Administrator account if it is disabled.
-  - **Affected Settings:** Enables the built-in Administrator account, requiring a specified password.
-  - **Instructions:**
-    - Replace `'your_password_here'` with the desired password in the `$Password` variable.

-### Usage Notes:
-- Run these scripts in PowerShell directly or as shortcuts for optimal functionality.
-- Avoid running them in PowerShell Integrated Scripting Environment (ISE) due to potential compatibility issues.
-- Ensure to review and modify script variables as per your specific environment and security requirements.

-These scripts aim to simplify administrative tasks related to user management and system configuration on Windows machines, enhancing operational efficiency and maintaining consistent configuration across deployments.

-<sub> Made by TheLuxorious </sub> <br> </br>
-<sub> © 2024 TheLuxorious.
-All rights reserved. </sub>
+# User Management and Network Reset Scripts

+This repository contains a collection of PowerShell scripts designed for managing user accounts and resetting network settings on Windows machines.
+These scripts can be used individually or in combination to automate various tasks related to user account management and network configuration.

+## Script Overview

+- **`CreateUserWithPwd.ps1`**
+  - **Description:** Creates a new local user account with a specified password.
+  - **Functionality:**
+    - Sets OOBE and security settings.
+    - Checks if the user exists and creates the user if it doesn't.
+    - Prompts for a secure password input for the new user.
+  - **User Instructions:** Run the script directly in PowerShell (not in ISE), set the desired username, and execute.

+- **`CreateUserWithOptionalPwd.ps1`**
+  - **Description:** Creates a new local user account with an optional password.
+  - **Functionality:**
+    - Sets OOBE and security settings.
+    - Checks if the user exists and creates the user if it doesn't.
+    - Allows setting a password if desired; otherwise, creates the user without a password.
+  - **User Instructions:** Run the script directly in PowerShell (not in ISE), set the desired username and optionally set a password in the script, and execute.

+- **`EnableAdministratorAccount.ps1`**
+  - **Description:** Enables the default Administrator account if it is disabled.
+  - **Functionality:**
+    - Checks the status of the Administrator account.
+    - Enables the Administrator account and sets a specified password if it is disabled.
+  - **User Instructions:** Run the script directly in PowerShell (not in ISE), set the desired password for the Administrator account in the script, and execute.

+- **`RemoveUserAndProfile.ps1`**
+  - **Description:** Deletes a specified local user and removes their profile folder.
+  - **Functionality:**
+    - Checks if the user account exists.
+    - Deletes the user account and changes ownership of the user's folder to Administrators.
+    - Deletes the user's profile folder.
+  - **User Instructions:** Run the script directly in PowerShell (not in ISE), set the desired username to be deleted in the script, and execute.

+- **`ResetBluetoothAndWifi.ps1`**
+  - **Description:** Removes all paired Bluetooth devices and resets network configuration including Wi-Fi profiles.
+  - **Functionality:**
+    - Removes all paired Bluetooth devices.
+    - Removes all saved Wi-Fi profiles.
+    - Resets network configuration including DNS, IP, firewall, and Winsock settings.
+  - **User Instructions:** Run the script directly in PowerShell (not in ISE), and execute.

+- **`CombinedUserSetupAndReset.ps1`**
+  - **Description:** Combines multiple functionalities for setting up and resetting a user environment.
+  - **Functionality:**
+    - Deletes a specified user and their profile.
+    - Creates a new user with a specified password.
+    - Removes paired Bluetooth devices and resets network configuration.
+  - **User Instructions:** Run the script directly in PowerShell (not in ISE), set the desired usernames and passwords in the script, and execute.

+## Instructions for Use
+- Ensure you run these scripts with administrator privileges.
+- Customize the scripts by setting the desired usernames and passwords where applicable.
+- Execute the scripts directly in PowerShell (not in ISE).
+- Use the `-Test` switch where available to simulate actions without making changes.

+By following these instructions, you can effectively manage user accounts and reset network settings on your Windows machines.